docker/labs/beginner/chapters/webapps.md

 if __name__ == "__main__":
     app.run(host="0.0.0.0")
 ```
+#### requirements.txt

-In order to install Python modules required for our app we need to add to **requirements.txt** file the following line:
+In order to install the Python modules required for our app, we need to create a file called **requirements.txt** and add the following line to that file:

 ```
 Flask==0.10.1
 ```
+#### templates/index.html

-Create a directory called `templates` and create a **index.html** file in that directory, to have the same content as below:
+Create a directory called `templates` and create an **index.html** file in that directory with the following content in it:

 ```
 <html>